 In theory, if the ShapeScale was able to tell the difference between brown fat and white fat, this would be huge.
 It's definitely something for the makers of this product to take a look at.

-How Much Does ShapeScale Cost?
+7 How Much Does ShapeScale Cost?

-When I checked, the ShapeScale was priced at $500.
+When I checked, the Shape Scale was priced at $499.
 The company also offered subscription plans too.
-Subscription plans gives the ability to have the ShapeScale company store all of your scans in the cloud.
+Subscription plans provide the ability to have the ShapeScale company store all of your scans in the cloud.

 Subscription plans might be best for health clubs and personal trainers who do scans on many different people.
 Subscription plans also allow the company to provide software updates as they are developed.
 I believe everyone who buys a ShapeScale will have to opt for a subscription plan.

-- $9.99 yearly subscription, billed annually to a credit card
+- $9.99 yearly subscription, billed annually to a credit card.

 - $12.99 billed per month.
-This requires a 1 year commitment
+This requires a 1-year commitment.

 These amounts should be added to the price of ShapeScale.